 Developers can “write once, run anywhere” (WORA), meaning that code that runs on one platform does not need to be recompiled to run on another.
 Java applications are typically compiled to bytecode (class file) that can run on any Java virtual machine (JVM) regardless of computer architecture.

+Since Java 6 there has been a problem with rendering using a dashed stroke with round caps.
+Under given circumstances attempts to render a...
+Since local variable type inference was introduced in Java 10, there has been a lot of debate, and a lot of people don’t like...
 In this blog post I will demonstrate how to read GIF files in Java using either ImageIO or JDeli, our Java image library.
 Both...
 In this post I will show you how to read and write image files in Java.
 I will demonstrate 2 different ways of doing...
 Previously, we have written about how to read BMP files as images in Java.
 This time around we wanted to highlight how you can...
-What is a package manager and why is it useful?
-A package manager is a programming language’s tool to create project environments and easily...
-We are continually trying to improve our code base, and not just by adding new features, but by going back to our core code...